denog/denog.github.io/de/meetings/denog14/index.md

 DENOG14 is our first in-person conference since the start of the ongoing coronavirus pandemic.
 Especially in our field, where many people work on critical infrastructure, we must take responsibility to ensure a safe event.

-We will provide rapid testing infrastructure and require attandees to test before entering the event location.
+We will provide rapid testing infrastructure and require attendees to test before entering the event location.
 We encourage participants to wear masks.

 More details will be published closer to the event.
 Safety measures will be adjusted to the government regulation and situation in November.